Jane Withers: Product licensing

-Withers' parents licensed her name and image to numerous product lines.
+Withers's parents licensed her name and image to numerous product lines.
 As early as 1936, her name was affixed to a line of "Jane Withers Dresses" for girls, and girls' handbags and jewelry were also branded with her name.
 She was the star of best-selling paper doll books issued by Whitman Publishing, Saalfield Publishing, and Dell in the late 1930s and 1940s, which later became popular collectables.
 She was also featured in several Big Little Books published by Whitman Publishing.
 Numerous dolls were made in her likeness, including four Madame Alexander dolls in 1937 ranging in height from 13.5–20 in.

 In the 1940s, Withers was featured as the heroine of three mystery novels published by Whitman Publishing, which produced 16 authorized editions featuring notable film actresses of that era.
 The books Jane Withers and the Hidden Room (1942) by Eleanor Packer and Jane Withers and the Phantom Violin (1943) by Roy J. Snell "featured a character who looked like Jane Withers and was named Jane Withers but was not Jane Withers".
 Jane Withers and the Swamp Wizard (1944) by Kathryn Heisenfelt was said to "star some version of the real Jane Withers".
 The books were reprinted by Literary Licensing in the 21st century.

 Retirement at age 21

 In the early 1940s, Hollywood's child-star genre that had catapulted Withers to fame was on the decline.
 Her popularity in comedy films also hindered her acceptance as a dramatic actress in films such as The North Star (1943).
-Withers retired from film at age 21 in 1947, shortly after completing Danger Street and nine days before her marriage to William Moss, a Texas entrepreneur and film producer.
+Withers retired from film at age 21 in 1947, shortly after completing Danger Street (1947) and nine days before her marriage to William P. Moss Jr., a Texas entrepreneur and film producer.
 She had starred in 38 films.